pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 Right now we have default white as our background.
 How do we get a different color?
 Use the ``set_background_color`` command.

 Before we can see the color, we need two more commands.
-These tell the Arcade library when you are about to start drawing (``start_render``), and when you are done drawing (``finish_render``).
+These commands tell the Arcade library when you are about to start drawing (``start_render``), and when you are done drawing (``finish_render``).